 If you don’t have buttermilk, you can make a buttermilk substitute by combining 1 tablespoon of lemon juice or white vinegar with enough milk to make 1 cup.
 Let it sit for about 5 minutes.
-You only need ¾ cup for this recipe.
-You can discard the rest or you can brush some of it on the tops of the biscuits before baking.
+This recipe only calls for ¾ cup, so you may have a little left over.
+You can brush it on the tops of the biscuits before baking or discard it.

 Note: Don’t substitute only regular milk in this recipe.
 The acidity in the buttermilk (or from the lemon juice or vinegar if making the substitute) is key in keeping the biscuits tender.

 HERE’S A QUICK LOOK AT HOW TO MAKE HOMEMADE BUTTERMILK BISCUITS:

 Don’t let all those steps scare you away…they’re all really simple, and it goes fast!